Imagen dinámica

 • Consider feedback: If you’ve shared your comics, pay attention to readers’ comments.
 What aspects intrigued or confused them?

-Don’t be afraid to make significant changes if you feel your character isn’t working as expected.
+Don’t be afraid to make significant changes if you feel your character isn’t working as you expected.
 Many iconic characters went through multiple iterations before reaching their definitive form.

 Preparing for More Ambitious Projects